Windfisch/factorio-bot/README.md

 Features right now:

   * we can read out the map / buildings on the map
+  * most buildings are drawn, if you zoom in far enough
   * we can plan walking paths
   * we can actually walk :)
   * place entities